zotero/zoterobib/src/html/faq.md

 ### How can I export my bibliography to a reference manager?

-Select <i>Download RIS</i> or <i>Download BibTeX</i> to download a data file that can be imported into any reference manager.
-If you're using Zotero and the Zotero Connector (which we recommend!), just click the <i>Save to Zotero</i> button in your browser's toolbar.
+If you're using Zotero (which we recommend!), just click the Zotero Connector's <i>Save to Zotero</i> button in your browser's toolbar.
+Otherwise, select <i>Download RIS</i> or <i>Download BibTeX</i> to download a data file that can be imported into any reference manager.

 <h3 id="site_integration">How can I integrate ZoteroBib with my site?</h3>